Access to information

 Sydney NSW 2001

-Access applications are subject to application fees and processing charges in accordance with the GIPA Act.
+A formal access application is subject to application fee and processing charges in accordance with the GIPA Act.

 These documents relate to the Commission's internal processes and procedures which are subject to regular reviews.

-All of the Commission's contracts with the private sector valued over $150,000 are required to be recorded in the register of government contracts, which is published on the Government's eTendering website.
+All of the Commission's contracts with the private sector valued over $150,000 are required to be recorded in the register of government contracts, which is published on the NSW eTendering website.

 The details of each contract is entered into the register of government contracts within 45 working days of the contract coming into effect, and remain on the register for 20 working days or until the contract is complete, whichever is longer.

 - Go to the NSW eTendering website.

 - On the Home page, select Agency as the 'Natural Resources Commission'.
 Click 'Go'.